Interstate 49 in Louisiana: I-49 Lafayette Connector

+I-49 South

-LaDOTD started construction of US 90 (I-49 S) and Albertson's Pkwy.
+The DOTD started construction of US 90 (I-49 South) and the Albertson Parkway.
 Construction began in 2014 and finished in 2019.
 The northern construction project limit is 500 ft north of the US 90/Celebrity Drive intersection.
 The southerly corridor construction project limit as measured along US 90 is approximately 1100 ft north of the US 90/Ambassador Caffery intersection.
 The limit for work on LA 182 extends from LA 96 to 100 ft north of Celebrity Drive.
-The project was approximately 2.4 mi in length and includes two new frontage roads and construction of mainline interchange structures at the intersection of US 90 and Albertson Parkway and a bridge structure over the BNSF rail line.
+The project was approximately 2.4 mi in length and includes two new frontage roads and construction of mainline interchange structures at the intersection of US 90 and Albertson Parkway and a bridge structure over the BNSF Railway line.
 The Albertson Parkway section of the project completed construction in October 2019.

-On August 22, 2022, the LaDOTD announced the start of a $136.52 million project to construct a new interchange at Ambassador Caffery Pkwy and US 90 (future I-49).
-On November 14, 2022, Governor John Bel Edwards was joined by LaDOTD along with other state and local officials to celebrate the start of the Ambassador Caffery Interchange in Broussard.
+On August 22, 2022, the DOTD announced the start of a $136.52-million project to construct a new interchange at Ambassador Caffery Parkway and US 90 (future I-49).
+On November 14, 2022, Governor John Bel Edwards was joined by the DOTD along with other state and local officials to celebrate the start of the Ambassador Caffery Interchange in Broussard.
+It is scheduled for completion in 2026.

 Shreveport area

-DOTD is also in the process of closing the last gap in the "I-49 North" project between I-20 and I-220 in Shreveport.
-A direct connection through Shreveport, known as the Inner City Connector, is controversial since its path is projected to pass through the residential Allendale neighborhood, which would necessitate the displacement of many of its residents.
+The DOTD is also in the process of closing the last gap in the "I-49 North" project between I-20 and I-220 in Shreveport.
+A direct connection through Shreveport, known as the Inner-City Connector, is controversial since its path is projected to pass through the residential Allendale neighborhood, which would necessitate the displacement of many of its residents.
 A no-build alternative would route through traffic via the existing LA 3132 (Inner Loop Expressway) and I-220 alignments after necessary improvements to those highways are carried out.
 On March 5, 2016, a small group of Allendale residents, known as the LOOP-IT group, held a rally to protest against the Inner City Connector but voiced support for a business boulevard serving local traffic.
+In January 2023, a new route was revealed where it would not impact Allendale.
+In May 2023, the Louisiana Department of Transportation and Development (DOTD) secretary Eric Kalivoda announced that a route and design, in other words, Record of Decision (ROD) could be established by 2025 with a groundbreaking following about three years later.
+Although public opposition to the connector, which would cost about $1 billion to construct, remains strong, this proposal has had a more positive response than previous ones.